Padded Weapons Point Sparring Rules

 An effective technique delivered upon time being called is considered valid.
 Although time has run out in the bout, it is the responsibility of the Head Referee to stop the match and call for point.

-CRITERIA FOR DECISION (SUDDEN DEATH)
+CRITERIA FOR DECISION (SUDDEN VICTORY)

 If competitors are tied after 2 minutes, a 30-second break is administered.
 After the 30 second break, the combatants face off again and the person scoring the next point is declared the winner.
 There is no time limit in this face off.